data-integrations/wrangler/docs/directives/write-as-json-map.md

 The `write-as-json-map` directive converts the record into a JSON map.

 ## Syntax
 ```
 write-as-json-map <column>
 ```

-`column` will contain a JSON map of all the fields in the record.
+The `<column>` will contain a JSON map of all the fields in the record.

 ## Usage Notes

 The `write-as-json-map` directive converts the entire record into a JSON map.
-If the `column` already exists, it will overwrite it.
+If the `<column>` already exists, it will overwrite it.

 Depending on the type of object a field is holding, it will be transformed appropriately.

 ## Example

 Using this record as an example:
 ```
 {
   "int": 1,
   "string": "this, is a string."
 }
 ```

 Applying this directive:
 ```
 write-as-json-map body
 ```

 would result in this record:
 ```
 {
   "body": { "int":1, "string": "this, is a string." },
   "int": 1,
   "string": "this, is a string."
 }
 ```